 The scientific goal of the Cancer Control Program is to foster population-based research that will lead to a reduction in cancer morbidity and mortality in South Carolina while providing scientific evidence and novel cancer control interventions that can be applied beyond the state’s borders.
 The Cancer Control Program investigators have made substantive progress toward this goal, primarily through focused research efforts in two major themes – generating novel insights and approaches to tobacco control and addressing cancer health disparities.

-The Cancer Control Program members work collaboratively to: 1) conduct and link research that identifies behavioral risk factors predisposing individuals to cancer development; and 2) translate these findings into cost effective, sustainable interventions to modify risk factors.
-Furthermore, the Cancer Control Program members are working with government and community leaders to disseminate these evidence-based strategies to impact the cancer burden in South Carolina.
+2) translate these findings into cost-effective, sustainable interventions to modify risk factors.
+Further, the Cancer Control Program members are working with government and community leaders to disseminate these evidence-based strategies to impact the cancer burden in South Carolina.

 Featured Research Project